nikolicmaoo/nikolicdesign/README.md

 # nikolicdesign
 Portfolio website
-Made with HTML, CSS, BOOTSTRAP AND JAVASCRIPT
+Made with HTML, CSS, BOOTSTRAP and JAVASCRIPT